HELVE/DREEMRELM/README.md

 - Write a script.
 - Research 3D photography layering on moving film.
 - Shoot urban and natural landscapes.
 - Setup crowdsourcing.
 Think what could be done to Dreemrelm to make it better
+- write down the elements.
+- audio interviews from people about aspiration.
+- repurpose 'I'm a flickering moth' video.
+- write down the purpose of the film.
+- research the possibility of neural effects (audience emotionally repurposing the video).

 ## Poem Transcript